Valero Energy sues U.S. EPA over biofuels plan

-NEW YORK (Reuters) - Valero Energy Corp filed lawsuits against the U.S. Environmental Protection Agency on Friday to push the regulator to alter a U.S. policy designed to boost use of renewables in transportation fuels.
+NEW YORK, Feb 12 (Reuters) - Valero Energy Corp filed lawsuits against the U.S. Environmental Protection Agency on Friday to push the regulator to alter a U.S. policy designed to boost use of renewables in transportation fuels.

 The country’s top refiner and No. 3 ethanol producer filed a challenge with the U.S. Court of Appeals in Washington to review the EPA’s latest Renewable Fuel Standard plans for 2014-2016.
-It separately asked the court to reopen its standards from 2010 and 2007, according to court documents dated Feb.
-12.
+It also asked the court to reopen its standards from 2010 and 2007, said Frank Maisano, a partner with Valero’s law firm, Bracewell LLP.

 This is the latest push by refiners to move the responsibility of complying with the program further downstream.
 Oil refiners are required to meet EPA targets for biofuel use.
 Those without adequate capacity to blend ethanol with gasoline have to buy compliance credits in a thinly traded market.